DC Extended Universe: Shazam! Fury of the Gods (2023)

-Upcoming films

 The Flash (2023)

-Barry Allen attempts to go back in time to prevent his mother's murder which brings unintentional consequences to his timeline.
+Barry Allen travels back in time to prevent his mother's murder, which brings unintended consequences.

 By July 2013, Greg Berlanti was developing a film that centered around Barry Allen / The Flash, and drafted a script alongside Geoff Johns, Chris Brancato, Michael Green, and Marc Guggenheim.
-In October 2014, Warner Bros. announced The Flash with a scheduled 2018 release date, and that Ezra Miller had been cast in the starring role.
+In October 2014, Warner Bros. announced The Flash with a scheduled 2018 release date, and that Ezra Miller was cast in the starring role.
 A new story treatment was being written by Phil Lord and Christopher Miller the following year in April.
 Over the next two years, Seth Grahame-Smith and Rick Famuyiwa had individually dropped out as director due to creative differences with the studio.
 Joby Harold was hired to do a page-one rewrite of the script in January 2017, which previously had drafts written by Grahame-Smith and Famuyiwa.
 In July, the title for the film was changed to Flashpoint, based on the comic book storyline of the same name.
 Dan Mazeau was brought on as co-writer.
 In March 2018, John Francis Daley and Jonathan Goldstein were hired to co-direct.
 In 2019, following creative differences with the co-directors' work on the script, Miller was hired to co-write a new draft in collaboration with Grant Morrison.
 By July, Daley and Goldstein had left the project, while Andy Muschietti and Christina Hodson were hired to replace them as director and screenwriter, respectively.
 Barbara Muschietti and Michael Disco serve as producers.
 Filming began in April 2021, at Warner Bros.
 Studios, Leavesden in Hertfordshire, England, and wrapped that October.
-The Flash is scheduled to be released on June 16, 2023.
+The Flash was released on June 16, 2023.

-The Flash will explore the multiverse using the Speed Force and feature multiple superheroes, including Michael Keaton as Bruce Wayne / Batman (reprising his role from the 1989 film Batman and its 1992 sequel Batman Returns) and Sasha Calle as Supergirl.
+The Flash explores the multiverse concept using the Speed Force and features multiple superheroes, including Michael Keaton as Bruce Wayne / Batman (reprising his role from the 1989 film Batman and its 1992 sequel Batman Returns) and Sasha Calle as Supergirl.
 Ben Affleck also reprises his role as the DCEU version of Bruce Wayne / Batman.
-The film will also "restart" the DCEU, according to Barbara Muschietti.
-Michael Shannon and Antje Traue will reprise their roles as General Zod and Faora-Ul, respectively, from Man of Steel, with Ron Livingston replacing Billy Crudup in the role of Henry Allen, Barry's father, who appeared in Justice League and its director's cut, and Kiersey Clemons returning as Iris West from the latter cut.
+The film also "restarts" the DCEU, according to Barbara Muschietti.
+Michael Shannon and Antje Traue reprise their roles as General Zod and Faora-Ul, respectively, from Man of Steel, with Ron Livingston replacing Billy Crudup in the role of Henry Allen, Barry's father, who appeared in Justice League and its director's cut, and Kiersey Clemons returning as Iris West from the latter cut.

-In January 2023, co-CEOs of DC Studios James Gunn and Peter Safran stated that The Flash will "reset" the DC Universe and lead right into the events of Blue Beetle, Aquaman and the Lost Kingdom, and their future slate of films given the subtitle of: "Chapter 1: Gods and Monsters".
-Gunn later explained that The Flash will change some aspects and characters, but not every aspect of the franchise that came before.
+In January 2023, co-CEOs of DC Studios James Gunn and Peter Safran stated that The Flash would "reset" the DCEU continuity and lead right into the events of Blue Beetle, Aquaman and the Lost Kingdom, and their future slate of films in the new DCU continuity, starting with "Chapter One: Gods and Monsters".
+Gunn later explained that The Flash changes some aspects and characters, but not every aspect of the franchise that came before.